emfmesquita/beyondhelp/README.md

 ### Roll on Tables
 - Enables click to roll on most of the tables of the compendium and description pages.

+### Add Tooltips Plugin
+- Extra button on all editors of the site that enables add all kinds of tooltips.
+Also a beta feature that enable to add tooltips for homebrew magic items, monsters and spells.

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.